rantahar/introduction-to-mpi/_episodes/05-parallel-paradigms.md

 ### Queue

 A task queue is a simple implementation of task parallellism.
-Each worker will get tasks from a predefined queue, some of which may depend on others being completed.
+Each worker will get tasks from a predefined queue.
 The tasks can be very different and take different amounts of time, but when a worker has completed it's tasks, it will pick the next one from the queue.